Naming

 3. Establish decision criteria

-Before generating potential names, define four to five clear criteria to guide your decision-making.
+Before generating potential names, define four to six clear criteria to guide your decision-making.
 This helps reduce subjectivity and builds a strong case for the name you recommend.
 Your criteria should address things like your commercial objectives, proposition, relationship to other Morningstar offerings, and competitive offerings.
 Examples of decision criteria include:

 • Supports commercial model and intent, such as a product tiering strategy